How To Use Cricut Card Mat 2x2

 Have you heard about the new Cricut 2x2 Card Mat?
-This is a game-changer; we can now make multiple insert cards with Cricut Explore Air 2 and Maker machines.
+This is a game-changer; we can now make multiple insert cards with Cricut Explore and Maker series machines.
 When I needed thank you cards, I knew this was the perfect opportunity to try the 2x2 Card Mat.

 The 2x2 Card Mat is similar to the Joy Card Mat, only bigger.
 The great thing about the mat is you can create up to four cards in one project in Design Space.
 Here is what the mat looks like.